randintgen/smartgas/README.md

 * NodeJS
 * Express.js
 * MySQL - Main database
-* Redis - Used for user's tokens invalidation.
+* Redis - Used in order to invalidate Json Web Tokens of users that have logged out.

 ### Frontend